schmouk/PyRandLib/README.md

 ## New in release 2.0
 Version 2.0 of **PyRandLib** implements some new other "recent" PRNGs - see them listed below.
-It also provides two test scripts, enhanced documentation and some other internal development features:
+It also provides two test scripts, enhanced documentation and some other internal development features.
+Finally, it is splitted in many subdirectories each dedicated to a specific version of Python: Python3.6, Python3.9, Python3.10, etc. In each of these directories, library  **yRandLib** code is fully copied and modified to take benefit of the improvements on new Python versions syntax and features.
+Download the one version of value for your application to get all **PyRandLib** stuff at its best for your needs.

+Major 2.0 novelties are listed below:

 1. The WELL algorithm (Well-Equilibrated Long-period Linear, see [6], 2006) is now implemented in **PyRandLib**.
 This algorithm has proven to very quickly escape from the zeroland (up to 1,000 times faster than the Mersenne-Twister algorithm, for instance) while providing large to very large periods and rather small computation time.
 In **PyRandLib**, the WELL algorithm is provided in next forms: Well512a, Well1024a, Well19937c and Well44497b which all generate output values coded on 32-bits.